by John Salt - Updated September 2025

 Even if you don't have a spare laptop power supply, or can't steal one from your better half (I tried that first without much luck); they are inexpensive.
 Not only that, decent used ones are always being sold on eBay and computer repair shops for dirt cheap.

-You'll likely have to put your own 5525 barrel connector on the end of a LapTop PS cable (or an XT60 if you get the XT60 TS100 cable); but I'm pretty sure if you are looking at this quality of iron, putting the correct plug on the end of a power supply wire is something you could do in your sleep.
+You'll likely have to put your own 5525 barrel connector on the end of a LapTop PS cable (or an XT60 if you get the XT60 TS100 cable); but I'm pretty sure if you're looking at this quality of iron, soldering a 5525 barrel plug on the end of a power supply wire is something you could do in your sleep.

 I really can't say much bad about the TS100 as objective as I'm trying to be; however, that doesn't mean there aren't a few little items I would like to see improved.